VL-Rethinker: Incentivizing Self-Reflection of Vision-Language Models with Reinforcement Learning: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation on Data.} Our training queries are comprised of three major genres: math-related vision-language queries, science-related queries and text-only ones. we conducted ablation studies on these components.
+\textbf{Ablation on Data.} Our training queries are comprised of three major genres: math-related vision-language queries, science-related queries and text-only ones.
+We conducted ablation studies on these components.
 As shown in Table.~\ref{table:ablation_results}, removing text-only queries does not cause significant differences.
 As we further remove queries from the broader scientific domains, we observe a more pronounced drop in performance.
 This significant reduction underscores the importance of scientific data in improving the model's general reasoning ability.

 \textbf{Ablation on Selective Sample Replay (SSR). } To address vanishing advantages, we introduce Selective Sample Replay (SSR) based on GRPO.
 GRPO-SSR filters out queries causing zero advantages and perform selective sampling with a probability proportional to the absolute advantage.
-To investigate the impact of filtering and selective replay, we establish two corresponding baselines for comparison against our full GRPO-SSR method (as used in \model ): GRPO-Filter and GRPO.
+To investigate the impact of filtering and selective replay, we establish two corresponding baselines for comparison against our full GRPO-SSR method (without "Forced Rethinking", second row of Table.~\ref{table:ablation_results} ): GRPO-Filter and GRPO.
 GRPO-Filter removes the SSR component from GRPO-SSR (similar to the dynamic filtering in DAPO~\citep{dapo}, but don't involve an online re-sampling), while GRPO further removes the filtering of examples with zero advantages.

 The results presented in Table.~\ref{table:ablation_results} highlight the effectiveness of our proposed components.
 The models trained with the full GRPO-SSR algorithm consistently achieves superior performance compared to the ablated versions, strongly supporting the benefits of both filtering and selective replay.